parulrathore2110/Predicting-Hospital-Readmission-Risk-with-RAG-and-Mistral-7B/ReadMe.txt

 6. Deep Learning Layer:

-   * Explore CNN.ipynb for convolutional model setup focused on sequential/temporal patterns.
+   * Explore CNN.ipynb for the convolutional model setup focused on sequential/temporal patterns.

 7. Deployment:

    * Deploy interactive Streamlit app for real-time predictions, SHAP explainability plots, and natural language outputs.
-   * For privacy-preserving LLM inference, use Ollama for local deployment of Mistral-7B.
+   * For privacy-preserving LLM inference, use Ollama for local deployment of Mistral-7 B.

 Evaluation Highlights: